Further development of test methods for endocrine active substances

 Ca2+ Signalosom (Image: Manfred Frey /STZ Mannheim)

-The aim of the project is to establish a fluorescence-based in vitro assay test system to map rapid non-genomic signaling cascades affected by environmentally relevant endocrine active substances.
+The aim of the project was to establish a fluorescence-based in vitro assay test system to map rapid non-genomic signaling cascades affected by environmentally relevant endocrine active substances.

 Back